 Few things will make your target audience want what you’re selling more than being told that they can’t have it — especially if they see their friends showing it off on social media.
 Plus, exclusivity helps generate excitement among the customers who make the purchase, meaning they’re more likely to show it off.

-Try some of these tactics and see how they boost your engagement and leads through social media.
+Try some of these tactics for using FOMO to attract more customers and see how they boost your engagement and leads through social media.
 FOMO resonates best with millennials, but we’ve all been feeling it for a while.
 It’s human nature to want to be part of the fun and excitement, and while our spending habits might be shifting, that hasn’t changed.
 Do what all the best marketers are doing and get in on the #FOMO!

 Avery T. Phillips is a freelance human being with too much to say.
 She loves nature and examining human interactions with the world.
 Comment or tweet her @a_taylorian with any questions or suggestions.